Sweet Potatoes

 Heirloom

-Growing Season: Spring and Summer
+Growing Season: Spring & Summer

-USDA Planting Zone: 6–11
+USDA Planting Zone: 6โ11

-Special Notes: Matures in 100–110 days.
+Special Notes: 100โ110 days.
 Stores extremely well.

 Florida Vegetable Planting Guide